No Match Found

 The Act provides numerous opportunities for infrastructure asset managers.
 Whether exploring market opportunities as valuations of renewable portfolios increase or investigating development opportunities taking advantage of the new incentives, asset managers need to engage in appropriate diligence.

 Observation: One decision point will be whether to delay projects until 2023 in order to take advantage of the new transferability and refundability incentives, which become effective for tax years beginning after December 31, 2022.
-Projects that begin construction in 2022 typically won’t be eligible for refundability or transferability, but may be able to benefit from the new tax credits and are exempt from the wage and apprenticeship requirements necessary to receive the bonus rate if construction begins before the date that is 60 days after the date official guidance is published regarding those requirements.
+Projects placed in service in 2022 typically won’t be eligible for refundability or transferability, but may be able to benefit from the new tax credits and are exempt from the wage and apprenticeship requirements necessary to receive the bonus rate if construction begins before the date that is 60 days after the date official guidance is published regarding those requirements.
 Whether to delay or accelerate construction may depend heavily on the specific incentives under consideration, and it will be important to document when construction begins.

 Additional resources: For a broader discussion of the changes made by the Act, access our Insights: Senate passes “Inflation Reduction Act” reconciliation bill; Reconciliation bill includes numerous energy incentive tax proposals; Corporate book minimum tax to be effective for 2023.